DevCANS/Java-A-to-Z-Resources/06-Operators/h_assignment_operator.md

 General format of assignment operator is,

 __variable = value;__

-In many cases assignment operator can be combined with other operators to build a shorter version of statement called Compound Statement.
+In many cases assignment operator can be combined with other operators to build a shorter version of statement called Compound Statement

 For example, instead of a = a+5, we can write a += 5.